panda-workshop/panda-workshop.github.io/agenda.md

 <h2><b>PROGRAM</b></h2>

-The workshop is expected to take place on the **9th or 10th of April 2022**.
+The workshop will take place at the annual meeting of the <a href="https://research.spec.org/working-groups/rg-predictive-data-analytics/" style="color:#227da3">RG Predictive Data Analytics</a> at the ICPE on the **11th of April 2022 at 7pm CEST**.
 <p>PANDA is planned to be a full-day workshop with a single session.
 This workshop will be part of the <a href="https://icpe2022.spec.org/" style="color:#227da3">ICPE 2022</a> and take place <b>virtually</b>. </p>
 <p>The following is planned to be our program schedule:</p>